Sir John D'Oyly, 6th Baronet

-Sir John Hadley D'Oyly, 6th Baronet (January 1754, Ipswich – 5 January 1818, Kolkata) was a politician in Great Britain.
+Sir John Hadley D'Oyly, 6th Baronet (January 1754, Ipswich – 5 January 1818, Calcutta, Bengal, British India) was a politician in Great Britain.
 He primarily inherited debt when his father died when he was ten, but through family connections had a successful career with the East India Company.
 Returning to Ipswich a wealthy man, he settled his fathers debts and aligned himself with the Ipswich Yellow Party.
 He served as the MP for the town for several years in the 1790s.
 He returned to India in 1803 where he lived until his death in 1818.

 Early life

 His father, Hadley D'Oyly, was rector of Wotton and Felixstowe.
 His mother was Henrietta Maynard Osborne, daughter of Reverend Henry Osborne, the Vicar of Thaxted, Essex.
 His father died when John was ten years old, only leaving debt as a legacy.
 His mother educated him herself until through the influence of Charles Bunbury, John entered the service of the East India Company (EIC) in 1769 as a "writer", i.e. a junior clerical worker.